Jaemin-c/valorant-analysis/README.md

 ### 4. Filtering for Relevant Ratings

-To focus our project on the difference between **Radiant** and **Immortal** players, we filtered the dataset to only include the following ratings:
+To focus our project on the difference between **Radiant** and **Immortal** players, I filtered the dataset to only include the following ratings:

 - Radiant
 - Immortal 1
 - Immortal 2
 - Immortal 3

-We then grouped all Immortal tiers together:
+Then grouped all Immortal tiers together:

 ```python
 df = df[df['rating'].isin(['Radiant', 'Immortal 1', 'Immortal 2', 'Immortal 3'])].copy()